adyen-examples/adyen-java-spring-online-payments/README.md

 To try out integrations with test card numbers and payment method details, see [Test card numbers](https://docs.adyen.com/development-resources/test-cards/test-card-numbers).

+## Testing webhooks

+This demo provides simple webhook integration at `/api/webhooks/notifications`.
+For it to work, you need to:

+* Provide a way for Adyen's servers to reach your running application
+* Add a standard webhook in your customer area

+### Making your server reachable

+One possibility is to use a service like [ngrok](https://ngrok.com/product) (which can be used for free).
+Once you have set up ngrok, make sure to add the provided URL to the list of allowed origin in the credentials part of your customer area.

+### Setting up a webhook

+* In the developers -> webhooks part of the customer area, create a new 'standard notifications' webhook.
+* Make sure to check 'Accept self-signed', 'Accept non-trusted root certificates' (test only) and Active.
+* In additional settings, add the data you want to receive.
+A good example is 'Payment Account Reference'.

+That's it!
+Every time you test a new payment method, your server will receive a notification from Adyen's server.

+You can find more information about webhooks in [this detailed blog post](https://www.adyen.com/blog/Integrating-webhooks-notifications-with-Adyen-Checkout).

 ## Contributing

 We commit all our new features directly into our GitHub repository.
 Feel free to request or suggest new features or code changes yourself as well!